 State Disability Insurance

-Q: What can Employers in California do when an employee has been off work for more than a week because of a non-work-related medical condition, it is unknown as to when this condition will improve, or when the employee will be able to return to work, and the employee has used up all of their sick days and vacation time?
+Q: What can an employer in California do when an employee has been off work for more than a week because of a non-work-related medical condition, it is unknown as to when this condition will improve, or when the employee will be able to return to work, and the employee has used up all of their sick days and vacation time?

 To be eligible, employees must be unable to do their regular work for at least eight consecutive days, have lost wages because of the disability, and be either employed or actively looking for work when the disability began.

 DI does not provide job protection or return to work rights, only monetary benefits.
 Their job may be protected through other federal or state laws such as the federal Family and Medical Leave Act, the California Family Rights Act, or the New Parent Leave Act.

 Employees are eligible to receive benefits until they recover or returns to work on the date the physician/practitioner provides to the EDD.
 If the employee has not fully recovered and wants to extend their disability period to continue benefits, he or she must have the physician/practitioner complete another form certifying the continued disability.